 Code of Excellence Training International Representatives can assist local unions by providing this four to five hour training class when requested.
 Often times this course is presented for employees at a specific job site or remote location.

 Foreman's Development Series This program was created by 7th District local unions and signatory employers.
 It is designed to prepare workers to more confidently move into supervisory roles in the electrical industry.
-The program is presented in twelve (12) two hour modules utilizing the action learning principles.
-Over two dozen trainers are located throughout the 7th District.
-Workers interested in this class should contact their local union to find the nearest locations and dates of classes being presented).
+The program is presented in sixteen (16) three hour modules utilizing the action learning principles.
+Currently trainers are located in 28 States, representing 10 IBEW Districts and 62 Local Unions.
+Future training dates will be displayed on the Calendar of Events located above.

 Local Union Leadership Training This six and one half hour training course is designed for newly and re-elected local union officers.
 This program is designed to help the local union leader understand his or her role in growing and servicing the local union and its members.